CFS-treering/growthTrendR/README.md

-This package can be installed using the remote package: remotes::install_github("CFS-treering/CFSTRenD")
+This package can be installed using the remotes package: remotes::install_github("CFS-treering/growthTrendR")